ryeash/doctor/README.md

 conversions are supported:

 * primitives and their associated java.lang wrappers
-* any type that has a public constructor with a single string argument and does not throw an exception (e.g. BigInteger)
+* any type that has a public constructor with a single string argument and does not throw an exception (e.g. `new BigInteger("num")`)
 * any type that has a public static method that takes a single string argument and does not throw an exception (like URI::create)